 The first step to stopping Medicare fraud is trying to prevent it.

 Even if you do everything you can to prevent Medicare fraud and abuse, it can still happen.
-This makes it important to continually be on lookout for signs of it.
+This makes it important to continually be on the lookout for signs of it.
 The best way to watch for fraud and abuse is to monitor reports and notices sent to you by CMS and your Medicare plan (if you have a Medicare Advantage, Part D, or Medicare Supplement plan).
 For Original Medicare, you’ll receive a Medicare Summary Notice (MSN) every three months.
-For a privately-managed plan, you’ll receive an Explanation of Benefits (EoB) after getting covered services or items.
+For a privately managed plan, you’ll receive an Explanation of Benefits (EoB) after getting covered services or items.
 In both cases, an MSN and an EoB breaks down the services you received, what was paid by Medicare or the plan, and how much you owe.
 Watch them for any suspicious activity or charges.

 What to Do If You Suspect Medicare Fraud or Abuse

 If you notice charges for services or items you didn’t receive, charges from health care providers that you’re not familiar with, or other suspicious activity, report it immediately!
 You’ve possibly become the victim of Medicare fraud or abuse.
 You can report suspicious claims online at the Office of the Inspector General or by calling 1-800-MEDICARE (1-900-633-4227, TTY 1-877-486-2048).